nayandixit02/Simon_Says_JS/README.md

 # Simon_Says_JS
-This project is the implementation of JavaScript concept
+This project is the implementation of frontend concepts